BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/15 Majority Elements/Theory.md

 ## Optimal Approach (Moore's Voting Algorithm)

-- Important to understand the initution and Thought process of algorithms.
+- Important to understand the intuition and Thought process of algorithms.
 - **Time Complexity : O(n) + O(n)** (Note that the 2nd O(n) will not be there if there is always a majority element in the arrays)
 - Space Complexity : O(1)